Skip to content

 What are we trying to do?

-In this project we will investigate how and why NHS organisations affect local economic and social outcomes in the short-run, and how this can improve population health in the medium to long-run.
+In this project we are investigating how and why NHS organisations affect local economic and social outcomes in the short-run, and how this can improve population health in the medium to long-run.

-The NHS is the fifth largest employer in the world, and as such directly influences the working conditions and prospects of over 1.3 million people.
+The NHS is the fifth largest employer in the world, and so directly influences the working conditions and prospects of over 1.3 million people.
 The money spent on pay and attracting new staff to work for the NHS can make a massive difference to people and communities.
-We know that the NHS is often one of the largest employers in certain communities and is therefore critically important, in terms of not only providing high quality care but also affecting the lives of people through its ability to provide employment and job security.
+We know that the NHS is often one of the largest employers in certain communities and is therefore critically important, not only in terms of providing high quality care but also affecting the lives of people through its ability to provide employment and job security.

-We will work to identify what works, in what circumstance, for whom, and why, to allow wider adoption of anchor-related activity across the NHS.
+We are working to identify what works, in what circumstance, for whom, and why, to allow wider adoption of anchor-related activity across the NHS.

 Why is it important?